Cyzor/picta-graphic-rename/README.md

 ## Installation

-To install, double-click the file **`Graphic iDraw Rename Selection.idplugin`** to launch Graphic, which will ask if you'd like to add the plugin to your Plugins menu.
+To install, double-click the file **`Graphic iDraw Rename Selection.idplugin`** to launch Graphic, which should then ask if you'd like to add the plugin to your Plugins menu.

 ### Plugin File:

 ![00-graphic-plugin-icon](img/00-graphic-plugin-icon.png)

+Feel free to change the plugin's displayed name at any time.
+Examples include:

+- Graphic Renamer.idplugin
+- GrafikUmbenennen.idplugin
+- iDraw Renombrar Lote.idplugin

 ### Add Plugin: